 Remember to maintain eye contact with the listener when speaking.
 This will help people stay focused on your message.
 Have you ever talked with someone who constantly looked away while you talked?
 Did you feel that he was uninterested in what you had to say?
-Communication is enhanced when you quiet it will appear that you are fearful or hesitant to declare your message.
-Practice speaking clearly and with sufficient volume so that all can understand your message.

-Practice the positive habit of communicating with good eye contact. focus your attention on those to whom you are speaking.
+Communication is enhanced when you focus your attention on those to whom you are speaking.
 Whether preaching or in conversation, practice the positive habit of communicating with good eye contact.